moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

 Please correct any mistakes found or update the custom dictionary to ensure the spellchecker passes before putting in a pull request containing updates to the documentation.

-??? note
+!!! note

-    The spellchecker is configured (via pyspelling.yml) to ignore text between certain delimiters (such as those for code) to minimise catching Splink/programming-specific terms.
+    The spellchecker is configured (via pyspelling.yml) to ignore text between certain delimiters to minimise picking up Splink/programming-specific terms.
 If there are additional patterns that you think should be excepted then please let us know in your pull request.

-    The custom dictionary deliberately contains a few misspelled words (e.g. “Siohban”).
+    The custom dictionary deliberately contains a small number of misspelled words (e.g. “Siohban”).
 These are sometimes necessary where we are explaining how Splink handles typos in data records.